 Know Your Topic

-Being familiar with related topics and pertinent current events is important, particularly if you will be answering questions.
+Being familiar with related topics and pertinent current events or trends is important, particularly if you will be answering questions.
 If speaking out of town, find out if any local issues or events are related to your speech topic.

 Know Your Audience